III. The Musaf (additional) sacrifices:

 Indeed, it was on Shimini Atzeret day when they came to his home.
 As we read in the Haftarah of the day: "And it happened on the eighth day that he sent them away, and they blessed the king, and they went back each to his tents happy and content for the goodness that HaShem has done to His slave David and to His people Israel".
 After the people blessed the King, he stood up and in turn blessed the people:

-the Blessing he gave the people, and to the establishment of the kingship of
+Blessing he gave the people, and to the establishment of the kingship of David.

 The Special Hallel of Shemini Atzeret

-prostrated on the floor of the Holy Temple, and sung,
+they bowed, and prostrated on the floor of the Holy Temple,

-the Hallel of David "Ki Leolam Chasdo".
-Then they stood
+in the Tanach, the Hallel of David “Ki Leolam Chasdo”.
+Then

-up, and the music instruments which David had made were playing, and they sang
+they stood up, and the music instruments which David had made were playing, and

 So Shemini Atzeret is the "birthday’ of: